 </Private>

+Instructions-only Delivery or Update

+In the case where an update is entirely manual, this can be signaled through an automated system using MediaManifestEdit.
+The following conditions apply

+@ManifestID should be included in the update corresponds with an existing Media Manifest.

+@updateDeliveryType=“Instructions”

+@ExtraVersionReference can be used to allow the recipient to have a reference to refer to this set of instructions.

+Description can be populated, if desired

+Instructions must be included.
+This provides the instructions for the recipient.

 Identifiers

 There are multiple identifiers associated with these objects.
 These are necessary to sustain the information model, but unfortunately they are confusing.
 In this section, we provide an informal description of these identifiers to provide a better intuitive understanding of what they are.